jakeboxer/hyperloop/README.md

 ```

 Note: In Rails, it's `<%= render :partial => "some_section" %>`, since there are other things you could want to render
 besides a partial.
 In Hyperloop, there aren't, so the options hash isn't necessary.
-If enough people complain, I might
-make it accept the hash version too.

 ### CSS, SCSS, Sass, JavaScript, and CoffeeScript